valosekj/fsleyes_preset/README.md

 ## Create your own configuration file

-The `fsleyes_preset.py` script fetches display options for individual nii files from configuration file located in your home directory: `~/.fsleyes_preset/config.py`
+The `fsleyes_preset.py` script fetches display options for individual nii files from configuration file located in your home directory: `~/.fsleyes_preset/config.py`.

-Instructions how to create this config file:
+Instructions how to create your own configuration file:

 ```console
 mkdir ~/.fsleyes_preset
 cp config.py ~/.fsleyes_preset/config.py
 ```

-Then, modify the `~/.fsleyes_preset/config.py` file in your favorite text editor (vim, nano, atom, ...)
+Then, modify the `~/.fsleyes_preset/config.py` file in your favorite text editor (vim, nano, atom, ...).

-If the `~/.fsleyes_preset/config.py` does not exist, the default config file located within this repo is used
+If the `~/.fsleyes_preset/config.py` does not exist, the default configuration file located within this repo is used.